Division of Computer Science

 Mail: Brian C. Dean, School of Computing, Box 340974, Clemson SC 29634-0974

 Bio: I received my undergraduate and graduate degrees in computer science from MIT.
 My research interests are quite broad, encompassing most of algorithmic computer science.
-Particular areas of emphasis include approximation algorithms, graph and network optimization problems, scheduling, randomized algorithms and stochastic optimization, data structures, bioinformatics, and data mining.
+Particular areas of emphasis include approximation algorithms, graph and network optimization problems, scheduling, heuristics, randomized algorithms and stochastic optimization, data structures, bio and medical informatics, and data mining.
 I am also interested in computer science education, particularly at the high-school level.

 I currently direct the

-Teaching: This spring (2014) I'm teaching CpSc 8400, a graduate course in algorithm design.
+Teaching: This fall (2014) I'm teaching CpSc 2120, an undergraduate course on algorithms and data structures.
 I also organize a weekly graduate algorithms seminar, which meets every Friday 3:30-4:30 [further information and list of talks], as well as a seminar on programming and problem solving for students interested in participating in the ACM programming contest.

 Advising: If you have taken one of my courses and done well, please feel to contact me about research opportunities.